 1. Check and improve your credit score

-The first step in this process is to get familiar with your own credit history.
-Your credit score is one of the biggest factors that determine your auto loan rate — the higher your credit score, the lower your rate.
+The first step in this process is getting familiar with your credit history.
+Your credit score is one of the biggest factors determining your auto loan interest rate.
+The higher your credit score, the lower your rate.

-There are many online options that allow you to check your credit score; your bank may even send you a free update every month.
-If you’d like a more detailed view of your credit health, you can also access your credit reports from each of the credit bureaus (TransUnion, Experian and Equifax) once weekly at AnnualCreditReport.com.
+You can check your credit score online, and your bank or credit card issuer may provide you with a free update every month.
+If you’d like a more detailed view of your credit health, you can access your credit reports from each of the three main credit bureaus (TransUnion, Experian and Equifax) at AnnualCreditReport.com.

 Online research is key when deciding which auto loan is right for you.
-An online car finance calculator can help you determine which type of financing is best for you, and reviews of auto loan lenders can help you narrow down your list of potential companies.
+An online car finance calculator can help you determine which type of financing suits you, and reviews of auto loan lenders can help you narrow your list of potential lenders to consider.